Back to Reference

 Timeline for mainstream adoption

-While small-scale applications may emerge within the next five years, widespread Quantum AI adoption is likely 10 to 20 years away, depending on technological breakthroughs and infrastructure development.
+While small-scale applications may emerge within the next five years, widespread Quantum AI adoption is likely 10 to 20 years away; for context, it took almost two decades to deploy our modern public key cryptography infrastructure, and quantum adoption faces similar long-term challenges.

 Rather than replacing classical computing, Quantum AI is expected to complement and enhance existing systems.